AdwaysDev/CDK/doc/overview.md

 <p>
 Enabling this option require to use the AdwaysLib.js library to instanciate communication between your content and Adways Interactive Video library.<br>
-You can find the documentation about this library <a href='https://developers.adways.com/content/'>HERE</a>. eg: to fire the action relative to your content if it's a hotspot or deactivate your content for a popup.
+You can find the documentation about this library <a href='https://developers.adways.com/content/'>HERE</a>. eg: in order to establish a commincation between a content and the interactive video engine.
 </p>
 <pre class="prettyprint">
 // Content will get clicks and roll-over.